cloudflare/cloudflare-docs/products/ssl/src/content/ssl-for-saas/hostname-verification.md

 # Hostname verification

 Cloudflare verifies ownership of each new hostname before traffic is allowed to proxy.
-There are three methods to verify ownership: TXT record, HTTP token or CNAME.
+There are four methods to verify ownership: TXT record, HTTP token, CNAME, or Apex.

 ## CNAME